Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 - RttJointStateSubscriber

-Choreonoid node for simulation (step2.cnoid created in step 2)
+Simulation Choreonoid node (step2.cnoid created in Step 2)

-Choreonoid node for state visualization (viewer) (step3.cnoid created in this step)
+State visualization (viewer) Choreonoid node (step3.cnoid created in this step)

-With this in mind, let’s start the two Choreonoid nodes.
+With this in mind, let’s launch both Choreonoid nodes.

-First, we start the Choreonoid node for simulation and its related nodes with the launch file for step 2.
+First, launch the simulation Choreonoid node and related nodes using the Step 2 launch file:

 roslaunch choreonoid_ros_tank_tutorial step2.launch